JKU-ICG/xai-assignment_projection-space-exploration/README.md

 ### 2. Transform and project
 Use a projection technique on your data.
 Transform you data if necessary.

-Interpret you process and why.
+Interpret your process and why.

 ### 3. Format data for the application
 Format your projected data as specified to be able to upload it.